The Right Time for a Cash Out Refinance

-According to a report from the National Association of Home Builders, the recent timber shortage has led to an average increase of $36,000 in the price of new homes.
-Couple those increases with pent-up buyer demand and other material and component shortages (most notably appliances and HVAC system components due to increased demand in hot-rolled steel), and existing home prices are likely to continue rising for the foreseeable future.
+Timber shortages, supply-chain issues and a lack of labor have added to construction time and contributed to low supply.
+Couple those increases with pent-up buyer demand and other material and component shortages (most notably appliances and HVAC system components due to increased demand in hot-rolled steel), and existing home prices are likely to continue rising for the foreseeable future (although most industry analysts don’t expect a repeat of 2021).

 Unfortunately, those climbing prices are set against a backdrop of inflationary fears and anticipation of rate hikes by the Fed.
 Fortunately for borrowers, choppiness in the equity markets and a slowed jobs recovery will likely delay those rate hikes until later this year.
-These two factors (rising home prices and rate stability) could make right now the best time to pursue a cash out refinance.
+That being said, mortgage rates are already rising ahead of those hikes and have hit their highest levels since April 2020.
+Average rates this week came in just above 3.6% which means, if you haven’t refinanced yet but are considering it, now might be your last chance for a cash out refinance before rate increases put it out of reach.

 Why Consider a Cash Out Refinance?